 Cabin fever is real, and your mental health is important.
 Taking a few minutes to reset is an important step to successfully sheltering in place.
 Whether it’s for 5 minutes or an hour, make yourself comfortable and take a moment to focus on your breathing.
 Try inhaling through the nose out through the mouth (we’re sure you’ve heard this before).

 Prefer something guided?
 You’re in luck!
 There are many phone applications and services focused on mindfulness and relaxation.
 They feature everything from helping you fall asleep to lowering anxiety.
 Headspace and Calm are a couple of the most popular.

 5. Expand Your Music Library

 There’s nothing better than discovering a new song, artist or even a new genre that you really dig.
 Now is the perfect time to dive into those vinyl records you never got around to or ask a friend what they’re listening to right now.
 We want to help you find something new, so be sure to check out our Spotify playlists!
 Here's a few examples of what we curated for y'all:

-Grab a blanket, it’s time for a backyard picnic!
+Grab a blanket and some delicious food, it’s time to enjoy a meal outside!
 This is a great way to mix things up from the monotony of eating in the same place every day.
 If you're able, have a social distanced picnic at a park in your neighborhood.